This Auditor from Dubai Explains how he Immigrated to Canada and Found a Job within 45 Days

 I was born and raised in Mumbai (India).
 My childhood was a typical Mumbai childhood from growing in a cosmopolitan environment, celebrating the diversity and everything that the city has to offer.

 At school, I was always an average (read hardworking).
-I started working full-time since the age of 15 (after class 10) and am working ever since!
+I started working full-time at the age of 15 (after class 10) and am working ever since!

 With my dad and elder brother being accountants, my inclination towards commerce was natural.
 Plus, studying full-time was not a possibility so I was looking for a course where studying and working could go hand-in-hand.